UserUNP/sparkscript/CONTRIBUTING.md

 Long generic type parameter lists & class extend clauses can be on a new line to be readable.

+# Adding files
+When adding files to a folder such as `codeblocks` or `core/types` for example, check for an `index.ts` file that might contain export some stuff to be usable by the user when importing the sparkscript package.

 # Adding values/codeblocks
 For creating new values/codeblocks, you have you append it's type into the respective file in the `types` folder..
 Files that begin with "`DF`" or "`MC`" are mostly all located in the `core/types/` folder.